Theodore Roosevelt National Park: Geography

 The North Unit, the South Unit, and the Elkhorn Ranch Unit cover a total of 70,446 acre.
-The park's larger South Unit lies alongside Interstate 94 near Medora, North Dakota.
-The smaller North Unit is situated about 80 mi (130 km) north of the South Unit, on U.S. Route 85, just south of Watford City, North Dakota.
-Roosevelt's Elkhorn Ranch is located between the North and South units, approximately 20 mi (32 km) west of US 85 and Fairfield, North Dakota.
+The park's larger South Unit lies alongside Interstate 94 near Medora.
+The smaller North Unit is situated about 80 mi north of the South Unit, on U.S. Route 85, just south of Watford City.
+Roosevelt's Elkhorn Ranch is located between the North and South units, approximately 20 mi west of US 85 and Fairfield.